junjunruan/P4-Website-Optimization/README.md

 # Project 4 - Website Optimization
 This is the fourth project of Udacity Front-End Web Developer Nanodegree.
+All the source code is in src folder, the code after optimization is in dist foler.

 Two goals of this project is:

 - Improve PageSpeed score;
 - Smooth browser animations;